 I endured a few discomforts throughout the pregnancy, from being sick five times (once every month since October until now), to double the fatigue and nausea and even struggling to gain enough weight to ensure these babies are a healthy size.

 Now, however, I’m faced with more challenging complications.

 I mentioned my PUPPPs rash a few days ago; I now also have cholestasis, yet another itch-related pregnancy complication (why I ended up with two itch-related complications that have nothing to do with each other at the same time is beyond me).
 Unlike PUPPPs, however, cholestasis does pose a risk to the babies, and I’m now required to visit the doctor at least three times a week to monitor the babies’ health and deliver no later than 37 weeks.

 It’s been a whirlwind of madness in our home.
-All these complications plus caring for a three-year-old and that my husband has been battling what probably is bronchitis hasn’t made for an easy household.
+These complications plus caring for a three-year-old and that my husband has been battling what probably is bronchitis hasn’t made for an easy household.
 I’ve been ready to give up so many times but remind myself that these babies still need time to grow and rely on me to stay positive.

-And so as much as this post is meant to be helpful to you, I also wrote it for myself, to remind me to stay positive when times are tough.
-How?
+And so as much as this post is meant to be helpful to you, I also wrote it for myself, to remind me how to stay positive when times are tough: